APogue/APogue.github.io/projects/documentation.md

 5. **Analytics**: Track which sub-pages get visited to understand audience

 This structure serves both audiences—keeps it accessible for interviewees while showing rigor for professional networking.

+## Notes

+- Reddit and certain student coding gauges could act as an ice-breaker in student interviews

+- Really the three analysis lenses should be media visibiltiy, severity, and student identity

+- Reddit and other social media-style anecdotal evidence should be grouped in with interviews or simply "good-to-have" data for context and to enrich the story, give it some edge and a human element.

+### Explaining "coding"

+In this project, “coded” is closest to the social sciences definition:

+Assigning structured values to qualitative evidence using predefined rules.

+I'm not writing software, tagging medical records, or running NLP pipelines — I'm applying a structured classification system to human, institutional, and contextual data drawn from sources like statements, reports, and media coverage.

+⸻

+✅ Recommended Explanation (for Clarity)

+Wherever I say “coded,” consider linking or footnoting it once like this:

+Every incident is coded using 20+ structured variables based on evidence from source documents.
+(In this context, “coding” refers to systematically categorizing qualitative data using predefined rules — a method adapted from social science research.)

+📘 Optional Sidebar Definition:

+What does “coded” mean in this project?

+In social science research, “coding” means categorizing qualitative information using a structured set of rules.

+Here, every campus incident is reviewed and assigned values across 20+ variables (e.g. administrative response type, tone, policy enforcement) based on evidence from public records, statements, and media reports.

+This ensures the analysis is reproducible, evidence-bound, and not based on personal interpretation.

+Plainspoken definition — “qualitative evidence” can sound abstract or academic, especially to technical or engineering audiences.

+⸻

+🧾 Definition: Qualitative Evidence

+Qualitative evidence refers to non-numerical information — things like written statements, protest photos, administrative emails, news articles, or social media posts.

+It’s data that captures what people say, do, or experience, rather than numbers or metrics.
+In this project, qualitative evidence includes:

+- Student and faculty statements

+- Official university communications

+- Media coverage of incidents

+- Policy text and enforcement language

+- Screenshots or photos of protests

+📌 Comparison (a contrast box)

+Term | Description | Example
+Qualitative | Words, statements, context | “The university condemned the protest.”
+Quantitative | Numbers, measurements | 35 students were arrested